Here at 107.7 The Bronc, we strive to give our listeners the biggest hits and the best variety 24/7, 365 days a year.

 Parker’s Deeper Look:

 Parker is all over the place with music, but they tend to stick to the trends and whatever is coming out they will always give a try.
 Their taste in music varies from Pop rap to alternative rock, all the way to the world of groups of all different genres.
 They would say they have a “niche music taste” .
 Let’s see if that’s true.
-This week I have selected all my favorite yearning/breakup songs.
-Be ready to cry or be blessed with the greatest songs you’ll ever feel in your core.
+This week I have selected 10 metal, rock, and alt songs that I love.
+I hope you all enjoy it!

 Natalie’s Playlist